Sixteen years ago I did something that would change my life forever. I moved to Pittsburgh.

 On your visit to the Point, have you noticed a lot of fans walking around in Pittsburgh Pirate’s gear?
 That’s because there’s a game tonight!
 So, get a move on!

-From the Point there are many ways to get to PNC Park, but for an authentic game-day experience, cross the Roberto Clemente Bridge.
+From the Point there are many ways to get to PNC Park, but for an authentic game-day experience, cross the Roberto Clemente Bridge (unfortunately closed until the end of 2023 for restoration).
 The bridge, named after the Pirate’s most beloved player of all time, crosses the Allegheny River and is closed to cars before most games.
-If you look to your right, you’ll see the other two, “Three Sisters Bridges,” painted in iconic Pittsburgh Yellow.
+If you look to your right while crossing, you’ll see the other two, “Three Sisters Bridges,” painted in iconic Pittsburgh Yellow.
 It’s a festive atmosphere as fans stream over the bridge, accompanied by live music performed by street musicians.

-While you can often walk up and buy tickets, you should order ahead in case there’s a high-demand special event such as Zambelli Fireworks Night.
+While you can often walk up and buy tickets, you should order ahead in case there’s a high-demand event such as Zambelli Fireworks Night.
 Pittsburghers love their fireworks!
-It’s a great show in you’re lucky enough to be in town for the spectacle.
+It’s a great show if you’re lucky enough to be in town for the spectacle.

 You’ll want to grab seats down the first base line.
 You’ll have a phenomenal view of the scoreboard and the Pittsburgh skyline.
 If you’re high enough, you’ll be able to see the Allegheny River floating by.